 As with any qualifier in a legal text, those just cited can give rise to differences of interpretation and a ground for challenging the award.
 The UNCITRAL Model Law can in extremis lead to a filibuster at the hearing.
 That is of course not the intent of the drafters of the Model Law.
 The English qualifier of "reasonable" may lead to lengthy discussions as to what is reasonable under the circumstances.
-My own solution is to offer the opportunity in accordance with the circumstances of the case and to inquire at the end of the hearing whether each party has had an opportunity to present its case (depending on the jurisdiction, I add the qualifier "full" or "reasonable").
+My own solution is to offer the opportunity in accordance with the circumstances of the case and to inquire at the end of the hearing whether each party has had an opportunity to present its case (depending of the jurisdiction, I add the qualifier "full" or "reasonable").
 If the answer is negative, I ask that party in what respects it perceives the need to present its case in further detail.
 In most cases, such situation can be resolved in consultation with the other party by practical measures (e.g., hearing of a further witness, recall of a witness, post hearing brief, etc.).

 An example, where the principle of giving a party an opportunity to present its case can be jeopardized, is the submission of surprise documents at the hearing.
 Although measures can be taken to avoid this, it cannot be totally excluded either.
 Moreover, counsel may have valid reasons why he or she has found the document so late in the day.
+Indeed, as it turns out in practice, some new documents that surface at the hearing can be decisive.